 Social Security is supposed to consider the combination of impairments that an individual suffers in determining disability.
 Many, perhaps most claimants for Social Security disability benefits have more than one health problem and the combined effects of all of the health problems must be considered.

 If you expect to be out of work for a year or more on account of illness or injury, you should file for Social Security disability benefits.
 Even if you expect to go back to work, this does not mean you are not entitled to benefits.
-If your disability ends such that you can go back to work, you may still be entitled to a closed period of benefits for the period that you could not work.
+If your disability ends such that you can go back to work, you may still be entitled to a a closed period of benefits for the period that you could not work.

 Social Security is supposed to gather your medical records and carefully consider all of your health problems, as well as your age, education, and work experience.
 In general, Social Security is supposed to decide whether you are able to do your past work.
 If Social Security decides that you are unable to do your past work, they are supposed to consider whether there is any other work which you can do considering your health problems and your age, education, and work experience.

 After an individual files a Social Security disability claim, the case is sent to a disability examiner at the Disability Determination agency in your state.
 This individual, working with a doctor, makes the initial decision on the claim.
-In Michigan, if the claim is denied and the individual requests a hearing, the case is sent to an Administrative Law Judge who works for Social Security.
+In Michigan, if the claim is denied and the individual requests reconsideration and then a hearing, the case is sent to an Administrative Law Judge who works for Social Security.
 The Administrative Law Judge makes an independent decision upon the claim.
 This is the only level at which the claimant and the decision maker get to see each other.
 This is also the level at which you have the best shot at winning your case.
 Consequently, you want to give it your best and you should be represented by an Attorney to make sure your case is properly presented to the Judge.

 Social Security has to consider age, because that is what the Social Security Act requires.
 As people get older, they become less adaptable, less able to switch to different jobs to cope with health problems.
 A severe foot injury which might cause a 30- year- old to switch to a job in which he or she can sit down most of the time, might disable a 60- year- old person who could not make the adjustment to a different type of work.

 First, although some cases are won without Attorneys, your best shot is to contact an Attorney as soon as possible.
 Be honest and complete in giving information to Social Security about what is disabling you.
 Many claimants, for instance, fail to mention their psychiatric problems to Social Security because they are embarrassed about them.
 In almost all cases, individuals who were slow learners in school fail to mention this fact to Social Security, even though it can have a good deal to do with whether or not the Social Security Disability claim is approved.
-Beyond being honest and complete with Social Security, the most important thing that you can do is just keep appealing and hire an experienced person to represent you.
+Beyond being honest and complete with Social Security, the most important thing that you can do is just keep appealing and hire an experienced attorney to represent you.
 It is important to appeal because most claims are denied at the initial level, but are approved at higher levels of review.
 It is important to hire an experienced person to represent you because you do not understand the way Social Security works.
 Statistically, claimants who employ an Attorney to represent them are much more likely to win than those who go unrepresented.